processing/p5.js/contributor_docs/access.md

 Access here means making p5.js better for:

 - People who speak languages other than English
-- Black people, Indigenous peoples, and people of Color
+- Black people, Indigenous peoples, and People of Color
 - People who are lesbian, gay, bisexual, trans, or queer
 - People with marginalized genders
 - People with disabilities or illness